swiftlang/swift-evolution/proposals/0317-async-let.md

   for e in list {
     async let a = f(e)
     guard <condition> else {
-      await break   // awaits the child task that produces the value a }
+      await break   // awaits the child task that produces the value "a" }
     ... await a ...
   }